hmorchid/ada-project-analytixxperts2023/index.md

 | Gender diversity of the cast and the movie's box office revenue | Null or non significant | Null or non significant |
 | Gender diversity of the cast and the movie's rating | Null or non significant | Null or non significant |

 In conclusion, based on our naive analysis, we can say that having a more diverse cast in terms of ethnicity tends to result in higher movie box office earnings.
-However, for other combinations, no definitive conclusions can be drawn.
+However, for other combinations, the naive analysis reveals no connection between them.
+Consequently, no definitive conclusions can be drawn.

 ## Global causal analysis